cal-itp/data-infra/_sources/analytics_tools/04_notebooks.md

 #### Uploading data from a notebook

-The code below shows how to copy a file from jupyterhub to the data bucket.
+The code below shows how to copy a file from JupyterHub to the data bucket.
 Be sure to replace `<FILE NAME>` and `<ANALYSIS FOLDER>` with the appropriate names.

 ```python